Prince Harry just left the royal family in 2020, but it was something that has been on his mind for quite some time.

 Things got better for the dad-of-one after he "started going to therapy," where "suddenly the bubble was burst."

 "I plucked my head out of the sand, gave it a good shake off, and I was like, 'OK.
 You are in this position of privilege stop complaining, stop thinking as though you want something different, make this different,'" he shared.
 "Because you can’t get out.
-So how are you going to do this differently, how are you going to make your mom proud, how are you going to use this platform to really affect change and be able to give people that confidence to be able to ?"
+So how are you going to do this differently, how are you going to make your mom proud, how are you going to use this platform to really affect change and be able to give people that confidence to be able to change their own lives?"